CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256

 See [SSL Best Practices][] for a full list of the security changes which will be applied.
-The `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script provided with the Cortex Innovation installation package can be executed to apply these security changes to the Observability Platform Web Application Server.
+The `Cortex.Innovation.Install.Multiple.SSLBestPractises.ps1` script provided with the Cortex Innovation installation package can be executed to apply these security changes to the observability platform Web Application Server.

 ### Web Browser Requirements